 Some tips and other things to know:

 - Though a couple of these trails are really manicured and can be ridden with a CX/Gravel/Drop-bar bike, many of them need a proper MTB to ride them.
-We strongly encourage anyone participating in the challenge to use an actual mountain bike, though if you complete New Light on a road bike, you will still get you stamp for it, and probably many questions.
+We strongly encourage anyone participating in the challenge to use an actual mountain bike, though if you complete New Light on a road bike, you will still get your stamp for it, and probably many questions.

 - Keeping these trails in rideable condition is crucial.
 DO NOT RIDE THESE TRAILS WHEN THEY ARE CLOSED.
 Good rule of thumb, if it is raining, they are closed.
 If it rained yesterday, they are closed.
 If it rained a few days ago, check TriangleMTB.com before riding.
 Use your brain, if it was a torrential downpour a couple days ago, the trail is probably closed.
 If it was a light sprinkle in the summer heat yesterday morning, the trail will most likely be open.
 Get me?

 - Be prepared.
 As always, be sure you have plenty of water.
 Some of these trails do not have facilities with water and bathrooms, but some do!
 Carry a spare tube or a tubeless tire repair kit, or both!
 Multi tools and often times a spare chain link, chain tool, and even a spare derailleur hanger can come in handy.
-Luckily none of these trails are too long or too “out there” that if you do have a large bike failure, the walk back to the car won’t be several hours.
-But it doesn’t hurt to prepare for the worse, especially for some of the longer trails.
+Luckily none of these trails are too long or too “out there,” so if you do have a large bike failure, the walk back to the car won’t be several hours.
+But it doesn’t hurt to prepare for the worst, especially for some of the longer trails.

 - Obey all park rules.
 Enough said.